- Search for a Leaflet

 Give the missed dose when you remember during the day, as long as this is at least 12 hours before the next dose is due.

-If you have missed several doses, contact your doctor for advice.
+If you have missed more than one dose, contact your doctor or pharmacist for advice.

 What if I give too much?